angelacorte/slides-master-thesis/slides-master-thesis.typ

 #new-section-slide("Conclusions")

 #slide(title: "Future Works")[
-  - Creation of a standard library to provide modules and functionalities;
+  - Implementation of a standard library to provide modules and functionalities;

-  - Creation of demos able to run the same aggregate program on different platforms simultaneously;
+  - Creation of demos for individual language targets;

-  - Further optimisations, including the mechanism of the alignment and the performance of the language.
+  - Creation of demos with heterogeneous devices.
 ]